Blog arrow Tips

 Co-founder

 Ethan looks after the whole Boutee journey from first click to “yes”, making sure every person is matched with the right independent jeweller and never feels lost along the way.
-He’s also the champion of our maker community, keeping things friendly, fair and human on both sides.
+He’s also the champion of our maker community, supporting independent jewellers, building meaningful connections and helping the right connections spark.

 Related posts